Ewyas Harold Craft Centre

 Do you specialise in any particular artform or craft?:

-We display a wide range of art and craft.
+We have a wide range of art and crafts on display in the gallery.

 What's important to you when you choose whose work to exhibit and sell?: